victoriacheng15/articles-extractor/README.md

 # Article Extractor

-Article Extractor is a Python application that automatically scrapes blog articles—such as titles, URLs, and published dates—from platforms like freeCodeCamp, Substack, GitHub Engineering, and Shopify Engineering.
-The collected data is then organized and stored in a Google Sheet, making it easy to browse, filter, or reference later.
-This project helps streamline content gathering without needing to visit each site manually.
+Articles Extractor is a Python application that automatically collects blog articles — including titles, URLs, and published dates — from multiple platforms such as freeCodeCamp, Substack, GitHub Engineering, and Shopify Engineering.
+The collected data is organized into a Google Sheet, so you can browse, filter, or reference articles from a single place without visiting each site manually.

+The tool supports multiple execution methods:

+- Manual runs via CLI
+- Scheduled runs with GitHub Actions or cron/Docker
+- Remote execution via Raspberry Pi

+Designed with scalability in mind, it’s easy to add additional sources or modify the export format.
+This project demonstrates automation, API integration, and practical workflow improvement for personal or professional use.

 ## Getting Started